Sacroiliac Joint Pain (cont.)

 What is the treatment for sacroiliac joint dysfunction?

 As stated above, injections into the SI joint can provide both diagnosis and treatment.
 The duration of pain relief from injection can last from one day to much more long term.
 The injections can be repeated each month up to three each year.
 Oral anti-inflammatory medications (NSAIDs, ibuprofen [Motrin], naproxen [Naprosyn]) are often effective in pain relief as well.
 These can be taken long term if the patient does not have any other medical problems that prevent them from taking these medications.
-Oral steroids (prednisone) are provided for short periods of time in some cases, as well to treat the inflammation.
+Oral steroids (prednisone) are used as well for short periods of time occasionally to treat the inflammation.

 Physical therapy can be very helpful.
 Pain in the SI joint is often related to either too much motion or not enough motion in the joint.
 A physical therapist can teach various stretching or stabilizing exercises that can help reduce the pain.
 A sacroiliac belt is a device that wraps around the hips to help stabilize the SI joints, which can also help the SI joint pain.
 Other options to stabilize the SI joints include yoga, manual therapy, and Pilates.

 If other treatments fail and pain continues to interfere with normal activities, surgery might be an option.
-Surgery for SI dysfunction involves a fusion of the SI joints.
+Surgery for SI dysfunction typically involves a fusion of the SI joints.
 In this surgery, the cartilage covering the surfaces of the SI joints is removed and the bones are held together with plates and screws until they grow together (fuse).
 This eliminates all motion at the SI joints and typically relieves the pain.
 This should be considered only if other less invasive treatments have not been successful.

 Chronic Pain/Back Pain